paul-wolf/yewdoc-client/readme.md

 A major design goal is to reduce the mental overhead of finding files.
 Once a file is managed by Yewdoc, it is very easy to perform operations like editing on it without needing to remember the exact name or location.
-Documents can managed by Yewdoc either within it's own repositor or in-place as linked documents.
+Documents can be managed by Yewdoc either within its own repository or in-place as linked documents.

 You are not forced to choose between your favourite non-text editor and shell editor.
-You can just as well use Sublime, Atom or other non-text interfaces for editing Yewdoc documents.
+You can just as well use Sublime, Atom or other non-console interfaces for editing Yewdoc documents.

 It's possible to maintain text documents on a server and sync to any local device that supports Python (>= 2.7) and one of the common *nix